karmaniverous/npm-package-template/README.md

 const { foo } = require('@karmaniverous/npm-package-template'); // named export
 ```

-You can also invoke your package's CLI from the command line like any other
+You can also invoke your package's CLI from the command line, just like any
-global package with a CLI:
+other global package with a CLI:

 ```bash
 npm-package-template